BLuckoo/Cryptocurrencies/README.md

     </p>

-    Following the process of cleaning, dropping rows with null data, converting columns containing text to binary format, the DataFrame used for the model contained 532 rows and 98 columns.
+    Following the process of cleaning, dropping rows with null data and converting columns containing text to binary format, the DataFrame used for the model contained 532 rows and 98 columns.

     <p align="center">
     <image src= "https://user-images.githubusercontent.com/82583576/131057974-1d374e99-f46c-42bf-8ef4-5b178dd18421.png"